-As of now, Budget 2014 is the latest update we have on the RPGT.
-In accordance with the Budget 2014 announcement, rates for RPGT has been increased.
-The Government’s reason for the hike is mainly to reduce speculative activities on housing prices and the real estate market.
-The Government believes that increasing the RPGT enables the Rakyat to purchase affordable new houses.
+Budget 2019 is the latest update we have on the RPGT.
+In accordance with the Budget 2019 announcement, rates for RPGT will be revised.
+Low cost, low-medium cost and affordable housing priced below RM200,000 will be exempted from RPGT.
+The Government’s reason for the revision is mainly to reduce speculative activities on housing prices and the real estate market.

 |Disposal||Citizens / PR||Non-Citizens||Companies|